jeffpar/pcjs.v1/disks/pc/README.md

 IBM PC Disk Library
 ---

-This [Disk Library](/disks/pc/library.xml) collects all the [Disk Manifests](#disk-manifests) in the [PCjs Project](/docs/about/pcjs/).
-These disks are available to any [IBM PC Machine](/devices/pc/machine/) in the project that uses the library.
+This [Disk Library](/disks/pc/library.xml) lists all the [Disk Manifests](#disk-manifests) in the [PCjs Project](/docs/about/pcjs/), and makes those disks available to any [IBM PC Machine](/devices/pc/machine/) in the project that uses the library.
 However, most machines use the *[compiled](/disks/pc/compiled/library.xml)* form of the library in order to reduce machine load time.

-The list below is *not* a complete list of everything in the library, just highlights.
+The [Disk Library](/disks/pc/library.xml) summary below is not a complete list of everything in the library, just highlights.
 For some of the disks, we have provided more information about the software, and in some cases, machines that automatically run the software.
-Ideally, everything in the library would also be listed below, and linked to a page that describes the software in more detail, along with a live demonstration of the software, but that is not yet a reality.
+Ideally, everything in the library would also be listed below, and linked to a page that describes the software in more detail, along with a live demonstration of the software, but that's not yet a reality.

 For application demos, see the [IBM PC Application Archive](/apps/pc/), which focuses excusively on applications.
 The [Disk Library](/disks/pc/library.xml) is a superset, including operating systems, application software, diagnostics, and more.

 ### PC-DOS (IBM)